Roland founder, digital music pioneer Ikutaro Kakehashi dies

 He founded Roland in 1972, and the company's first product was the rhythm machine.
 Since then, Roland instruments have graced the stage of top artists from Lady Gaga to Omar Hakim.

-Kakehashi received a Grammy in 2013 for developing MIDI, or Musical Instrumental Digital Interface, which digitally connects instruments.
+Kakehashi received a Grammy in 2013 for developing MIDI, or Musical Instrument Digital Interface, which digitally connects instruments.

+Upon receiving the Grammy, Kakehashi noted how quickly the years had passed since the debut of the MIDI protocol in 1983.

+"It is my great pleasure that MIDI played a significant role in their prevalence," he said at that time on the Roland website.
+"This year's Technical GRAMMY Award is the result of the cooperation by the companies who worked towards the same dream — growth of electronic musical instruments."

 Comments